ussserrr/stm32pio/README.md

 ```
 8. To clean-up the folder and keep only `.ioc` file run `clean` command

 ## Testing
 Since ver.
 0.45 there are some unit-tests in file `tests.py` (based on the unittest module).
 Run
 ```bash
 $ python3 tests.py -v
 ```
 to test the app.
 It uses STM32F0 framework to generate code from `./stm32pio-test/stm32pio-test.ioc` file.

+## Notes
+The tool doesn't check for different parameters compatibility, e.g. CPU frequency, memory sizes and so on.
+It simply ease your workflow with these 2 programs (PlatformIO and STM32CubeMX) a little bit.